Haibane Renmei: Characters

 A haibane who cared for the young Nemu and Reki.
 Despite her delicate health, she was kind and helpful to them, especially to Reki in dealing with her black wings.
 Kuramori took her Day of Flight five years before the start of the series but remains vivid in the memories of Reki and Nemu, the only ones remaining to remember her.
-She's the only full-grown adult Haibane to be shown, as all the others are teens and mid-adolescents.
+She is the oldest Haibane to be shown in the series.